Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs: Next-to-next-to-extremal four-point functions

 \subsubsection{Single-variable contribution}

-As alluded to in Section \ref{DGSdecomp}, the non-trivial kernel of $\Delta_\varepsilon$ will allow us to simplify the decomposition \eqref{eq:DGSdecompE2} through redefinitions of other reduced correlators $\TT^{\{k_i\}}$ and $h^{\{k_i\}}_1$.
-The first redefinition we can make is
+As alluded to in Section \ref{DGSdecomp}, the non-trivial kernel of $\Delta_\varepsilon$ will allow us to simplify the decomposition \eqref{eq:DGSdecompE2} through redefinitions of other reduced correlators $\TT^{\{k_i\}}$ and $h^{\{k_i\}}_i$.
+The first redefinition we will make is

 The effect of this is to remove the $h^{\{k_i\}}_2$-dependent contribution in the top R-symmetry channel function $A^{\{k_{i}\}}_{mm;\Delta,\ell}$ and to modify the dependence on $h^{\{k_i\}}_2$ in other channels.
 While \eqref{eq:Tredef} eliminates $h_2^{\{k_i\}}$ entirely in 3d, a redefinition of $h_1^{\{k_i\}}$ is needed to eliminate it in 6d.
 The technicalities of these $h_1^{\{k_i\}}$ redefinitions were described in Sections 6.2 and 7.3 of \cite{Dolan:2004mu} and we will briefly review their outcome case-by-case in Section \ref{reducedblocks}.